ghing/learning-collaborative-maps/README.md

 This package includes scripts to download the directory spreadsheet, filter it to required fields, geocode the addresses and load the information into a database.

-To run this pipeline to load the schools:
+To run this pipeline to prepare the school data:

     npm run download:educationalentities
     npm run filterschools
     npm run geocodeschools

+To load the schools and other data, you will need to have a running instance of the app, either on your local machine, or deployed somewhere.
+See below for instructions on deployment or running the development server.
+Then set the `LC_API_URL` accordingly.
+For example, if running locally:

+    export LC_API_URL="http://localhost:3000/api/1"

+Then run the npm script to create the schools:

     npm run createschools

 To load agencies, first export the agency worksheet from the Google Spreadsheet, as CSV: